STARTUP COMPETITION WINNERS 2015/2016

 Could your startup benefit from help to crack a resistant business challenge?
 Do you need fresh thinking to refine and validate your business model or provide some new momentum to your fund-raising efforts?
 Could outsiders help test your concepts and help you develop the most appropriate development routes?

 Many ventures have gotten value from working with our MBAs and EMBAs.
-In the most recent Swiss Top 100 report, IMD-supported startups captured 26 of the top 100 places, including the first 4 slots, and 7 out of the top 10.
+In the most recent Swiss Top 100 report, IMD-supported startups captured 31 of the top 100 places, 5 of the startups are in the top 10, and 11 in the top 25.
 Do you want to be in that group next year?